 for transporting people,

 supplies and equipment throughout the state.
-Most of Alaska is accessible by air.
-Bush planes operate from the northern
+Most of Alaska is accessible by air, but not by road.
+Bush planes operate from the

 the Aleutian Chain and east into Canada.
 Alaska is huge.

-Large multi-engine airplanes will land on remote frozen lakes
+Even big multi-engine airplanes land on remote frozen lakes

 dead of winter to deliver all of the construction materials needed to build a large wilderness home.
 Single-engine Alaska seaplanes or